oriSomething/comment-anchors/README.md

   <img src="http://i.imgur.com/IpnIMl9.gif" />
 </p>

+### Other features

+Comment Anchors also remembers your previous position.
+So if you jumped to an anchor, just bring up the command palette and call `comment-anchors:return` and you'll jump right back to where you came from.

 ### Supported grammars and comments

 In essence, you will define your anchors by repeating your comment token 4 times, examples below: